shimaore/tough-rate/middleware/cdr.coffee.md

 Compatibility layer for CCNQ3 -- remove once the LCR generates its own CDRs.

-* hdr:X-CCNQ3-Attrs JSON-encoded attributes, set in LCR so that they show up in CDRs as doc.CDR.variables.ccnq_attrs.
+* hdr.X-CCNQ3-Attrs JSON-encoded attributes, set in LCR so that they show up in CDRs as doc.CDR.variables.ccnq_attrs.
+* doc.CDR.variables.ccnq_attrs ignore
+* doc.rule.attrs (object) Attributes copied to hdr.X-CCNQ3-Attrs as a JSON string.

       attrs = {}
       for own k,v of @res.attrs when v?